hikarilogo50smallred2

 Finger Rings

-Many stylists have developed the habit of applying horizontal thumb pressure (pushing) to the handles of their dull scissors in order to "force" the scissor to cut properly.
+Many stylists have developed the habit of applying horizontal thumb pressure (pushing) to the handles of their dull scissors in order to force the scissor to cut properly.
 In fact, most scissors require a certain amount of horizontal thumb pressure in order to cut.
 Hikari scissors are designed to cut with no horizontal thumb pressure.
 Hikari recommends using a finger ring in the thumb opening (not the finger ring hole).
 This helps the user break the habit of applying horizontal thumb pressure, which is often unknowingly applied.
 If you notice your scissors dulling very quickly, you may be pushing with your thumb without realizing it.
 Check your technique and use a finger ring in the thumb opening to help remind yourself not to apply any horizontal pressure to the handles.
 In addition, make sure the tension is adjusted properly.
 This will not only help prevent premature wear of the blades, but it will also help to prevent stress from developing in your hand and wrist!

 What is basic technique?

-"Basic Technique" refers to what is generally accepted as correct practical application of scissors for cutting hair.
+Basic Technique refers to what is generally accepted as correct practical application of scissors for cutting hair.

 Why Practice Basic Technique?

-"Basic Technique" will give you a point of reference from which to consistently execute hair design concepts.
-It allows maximum utilization of a scissors design features and cutting ability, as intended by the particular manufacturer.
-It allows you to confidently explore the utility of design features to their maximum potential.
+Basic Technique will give you a point of reference from which to consistently execute hair design concepts.
+It allows maximum utilization of a scissors design features and cutting ability.

 How Is Basic Technique Effective?